featheredtoast/discourse-launcher-extras/README.md

 Generates a concourse directory for build jobs.

-it generates a yaml file with 3 key/value pairs:
+it generates a yaml file with the following key/value pairs:

+* from_namespace the namespace to build from, eg: discourse/base
+* from_tag: the tag to build from eg: 2.0.20240825-0027
 * the dockerfile used to build
 * the source pups yaml config (as a string)
 * concourse job.
 This can be used in a concourse job in the following example: